 For all committed restructuring activities under the Initiative, we expect to incur total pre-tax restructuring charges of \$19.6 million to \$26.0 million related to one-time termination benefits and associated costs, inventory write-offs, lease termination and equipment exit costs, and contract termination costs.
-As a result of the Initiative, we realized \$20.7 million of cost savings in the second half of 2022 and expect annualized cost savings of \$100 million in 2023.
-We continue to anticipate that the Initiative will be substantially complete by the end of 2023.
+As a result of the Initiative, we realized \$20.7 million in cost savings in the second half of 2022 and we have completed our stated goal of \$100 million annualized cost savings in 2023.